AMENDMENTS TO THE POSH ACT PROPOSED IN 2024 LIMITATION AND CONCILIATION

 With Conciliation

-1. Conciliation provides respondents with an opportunity to understand the complainant's perspective and amend their behavior without the stigma of a formal inquiry.
+1. Conciliation provides respondents with an opportunity to understand the complainant's perspective and amend their behaviour without the stigma of a formal inquiry.

 2. For minor infractions or misunderstandings, conciliation offers a means to resolve issues without the risk of severe disciplinary actions that could arise from a formal inquiry.